miguelGar/Web/React/rh-app/README.md

-# Inventory
+# App Recursos humanos

-> Angular aplication for inventory, need to connecto to Back-End to full response.
+> React aplication, need to connecto to Back-End to full response.

 ## Table of Contents